Did you know the most common problem, in the (PCV) system, is a plugged up (PCV) valve.

-Another problem is a lack of air flow to carry vapors from the crankcase.
+Another problem, is a lack of air flow, to carry vapors, away from the crankcase.

-So, Without air flow, moisture contamination remains and a sludge buildup is often a result.
-Furthermore, Operating the engine without adequate ventilation is a leading cause of engine sludge.
+Because, without air flow, moisture contamination remains and a sludge buildup, is often a result.
+Furthermore, operating the engine without adequate ventilation, is a leading cause of engine sludge.

-An accumulation of fuel and oil varnish deposits and/or sludge inside the valve can restrict or even block the flow of vapors through the (PCV) system.
-Consequently, A restricted or clogged (PCV) system cannot pull moisture and blowby vapors out of the crankcase.
-As a result, This can cause engine-damaging sludge to form.
+So, an accumulation of fuel and oil varnish deposits and/or sludge inside the valve; can restrict or even block the flow of vapors, through the (PCV) system.
+Consequently, a restricted or clogged (PCV) system, cannot pull moisture and blow-by vapors, out of the crankcase.
+As a result, this can cause, engine-damaging sludge to form.

-May even cause a backup of pressure that may force oil to leak past gaskets and seals.
-The loss of airflow through the (PCV) system can also cause the air/fuel mixture to run richer than normal.
-But, The same thing can happen if the pintle inside the valve sticks shut.
+And, may even cause a backup of pressure, that may force oil to leak past gaskets and seals.
+The loss of airflow through the (PCV) system, can also cause the air/fuel mixture, to run richer than normal.
+But, the same thing can happen, if the pintle inside the valve, sticks shut.

-If the pintle inside the (PCV) valve sticks open, or the spring breaks; the (PCV) valve may flow too much air and lean out the idle mixture.
-As a result, causing a rough idle, hard starting and/or lean misfire (which increases emissions and wastes fuel).
+If the pintle inside the (PCV) valve, sticks open or the spring breaks; the (PCV) valve may flow too much air and lean out the idle mixture.
+Consequently, causing a rough idle, hard starting and/or lean misfire, (which increases emissions and wastes fuel).

 Loose Or Leaky Hoses

-A loose or leaky hose allows “un-metered” air to enter the engine and upset the fuel mixture; especially at idle where the idle mixture is most sensitive to vacuum leaks.
+A loose or leaky hose, allows “un-metered” air to enter the engine and upsets the fuel mixture; especially at idle, where the idle mixture is most sensitive to vacuum leaks.

 Incorrect (PCV) Valves

-A (PCV) valve that flows too much air will lean the air/fuel mixture; while one that flows too little will richen the mixture and increase the risk of sludge buildup in the crankcase.
+A (PCV) valve that flows too much air, will lean the air/fuel mixture.
+However, one that flows too little; will richen the mixture and increase, the risk of sludge buildup in the crankcase.

 Basic (PCV) Airflow Testing

-Pinch or block off the vacuum hose to the (PCV) valve with the engine idling at operating temperature.
-The engine idle rpm should typically drop about 50 to 80 rpm before the idle speed corrects itself.
-If there is no change in idle speed; check the (PCV) valve, hose and breather tube for a restriction or blockage.
-A greater change would indicate too much airflow through the (PCV) valve.
-The wrong valve may flow too much air.
+Pinch or block off the vacuum hose to the (PCV) valve, with the engine idling at operating temperature.
+The engine idle (rpm), should typically drop about 50 to 80 (rpm), before the idle speed corrects itself.
+But, if there is no change in idle speed; check the (PCV) valve, hose and breather tube, for a restriction or blockage.
+A greater change, would indicate too much airflow through the (PCV) valve.
+Because, the wrong valve may flow, too much air.

 Checking For Leaks

-Measure the amount of vacuum in the crankcase.
+Measure the amount of vacuum, in the crankcase.
 With the engine at normal operating temperature, block off the (PCV) breather tube or vent to the engine.
-Pull out the dipstick and connect a vacuum-pressure gauge to the dipstick tube.
-Finally, A typical (PCV) system should be pulling about 1 to 3 inches of vacuum in the crankcase at idle.
+Pull out the dipstick and connect a vacuum-pressure gauge, to the dipstick tube.
+Consequently, a typical (PCV) system should be pulling, about 1 to 3 inches of vacuum in the crankcase, at idle.

-A significantly higher vacuum reading, the intake manifold gasket is probably leaking and pulling vacuum on the crankcase.
-If you see no vacuum, or find a buildup of pressure in the crankcase; the (PCV) system is plugged or is not pulling enough air through the crankcase; to get rid of the blowby vapors.
+So, if you see a significantly higher vacuum reading, the intake manifold gasket, is probably leaking and; pulling vacuum on the crankcase.
+If you see no vacuum, or find a buildup of pressure in the crankcase; the (PCV) system is plugged or is not pulling enough air through the crankcase; to get rid of the blow-by vapors.

-If the engine has a leaky oil pan; valve cover or intake manifold gasket leak; or leaky crankshaft seals; it will not be able to develop much vacuum in the crankcase; because it is pulling in outside air (which is also unfiltered and can further contaminate the oil).
+If the engine has a leaky oil pan, valve cover, intake manifold gasket, or crankshaft seals; it will not be able to develop much vacuum in the crankcase.
+Because, it is pulling in outside air (which is also unfiltered and can further contaminate the oil).

-To find a crankcase air leak; you can lightly pressurize (no more than 1 to 3 psi) the crankcase; with shop air via the dipstick tube or oil filler cap or breather after blocking all the other vents.
-Do not use any more air pressure than this or you may create leaks where there were no leaks before.
+To find a crankcase air leak, you can lightly pressurize (no more than 1 to 3 psi) the crankcase; with shop air via the dipstick tube, oil filler cap or breather, after blocking all the other vents.
+Do not use any more air pressure than this or you may create leaks, where there were no leaks before.

-Then use a spray bottle to squirt soapy water around the gasket seams and seals.
-Finally, If you see bubbles, you have found an air leak (replace the gasket or seal as needed and retest).
+Then use a spray bottle, to squirt soapy water, around the gasket seams and seals.
+Consequently, if you see bubbles, you have found an air leak (replace the gasket or seal as needed and retest).

-Keep in mind that some new models don’t have a valve at all; instead, you’ll find a simple vacuum hose going from the valve cover to an air inlet duct.
-Others may have a simple restrictor in place.
+So, keep in mind that some new models, don’t have a valve at all.
+Instead, you’ll find a simple vacuum hose going from the valve cover, to an air inlet duct.
+Others may have a simple, restrictor in place.
 Still, you can check the restrictor, hoses and other components.